Tommy Edman Preview, Player Props: Cardinals vs. Padres

-The St. Louis Cardinals, including Tommy Edman (.182 batting average in his past 10 games), take on starting pitcher Blake Snell and the San Diego Padres at Busch Stadium, Monday at 7:45 PM ET.
+The St. Louis Cardinals, including Tommy Edman (.163 batting average in his past 10 games), battle starting pitcher Seth Lugo and the San Diego Padres at Busch Stadium, Tuesday at 7:45 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Phillies.
+In his most recent game he had a hitless showing (0-for-4) against the Padres.

 Tommy Edman Game Info & Props vs. the Padres